How to Clean a Keurig without Vinegar

 2. Keurig Descaling Solution

-Another way of how to descale Keurig without vinegar solution is by using Keurig descaling solution, which you can easily find at any grocery shop.
+Another way how to descale Keurig without vinegar solution is by using Keurig descaling solution, which you can easily find at any grocery shop.
 It is the only recommended solution to clean your Keurig coffee machines.
-How to use it?
+How do I use it?
 Pour the solution into the water reservoir.
 Once done, fill the empty solution bottle with water and then pour it into the reservoir.
 Then, proceed to perform a cleansing brew.

 You will need to repeat the cleansing brew process until you see the ‘Add Water’ light come on.
 When it does, leave your coffee maker for at least 40 minutes.
 The idea is to let it rest.
 Otherwise, it might overheat.
 After that, you need to rinse the reservoir.
 Refill it with water and perform 12 rinsing brews.
 We recommend that you use the descaling solution every 3 months.